charlesll/Spectra.jl/docs/Rameau.rst

 -----------------------------------------------------------------------
 Note on the use of KRregression baseline fitting instead of GCV splines
 -----------------------------------------------------------------------

+This is to be used with the internal calibration mode.

 Back in 2012 we mostly used the Generalized Cross-Validated splines for fitting the spectral background.
 However, recent developments show that KRregression or SVMregression may provid better results with less headache for the user (not need to tune the spline coefficient parameter).
 From experience, using a spline carefully adjusted provides better result.
 However, using KRregression may provide good results without headache to adjust any parameter.
 For now this is an experimental feature.